Junia, A Female Apostle?

 - 2014 1 Apr

 Paul’s final greetings to the Roman church seem typical.
 We might just skim over the list of names without a second thought.
-But one name within that list has become the focus of controversy and heated debate:
+But one name within that list has become the focus of controversy and heated debate: Junia.

 “Greet Andronicus and Junia, my kinsmen and my fellow prisoners.
 They are well known among the apostles, and they were in Christ before me” (Rom 16:7).

 “Junia” is most likely the name of a woman.
 When you read the phrase “among the apostles,” you understand how a simple salutation has become a prooftext in the debate over the role of women in ministry.
 Was Junia a female apostle?
 It most certainly appears she was among the first converts and given the role of an apostle in building the church.

 The earliest manuscripts of the New Testament were written in an uppercase Greek script (uncial) that did not include accents.
 But copies of the Greek New Testament from later periods in a cursive script (minuscule) accent the name as female.

 In ancient Greek literature, outside the New Testament, the masculine form of the name has only surfaced once.
 Ancient Latin texts have also been searched, with some theorizing that Junia might be a shortened form of the male “Junianus.”
 Of the 250 or more citations of the name Junia, where a shortening of the name is possible, all have referred to women.
 According to the Commentary Critical and Explanatory of the Bible, "Junia," the person meant was no doubt either the wife or the sister of Andronicus.

 The phrase “among the apostles” can also be translated as “to the apostles,” placing Junia within or outside this ministry category.
 Either translation is possible within the scope of Greek grammar.
 External examples, though, statistically favor the first option.